prcutler/paulcutler.org/content/spinning.md

 date = "2020-06-12"

 # Project title.
-title = "Now Spinning - October 2022"
+title = "Now Spinning - April 2023"

 +++

 ## Newish Records

+* The Hold Steady - The Price of Progress
-* Metric - Formentera
+* The New Pornographers - Continue as a Guest
-* Alvvays - Blue Rev
+* boygenius - the record

 ## Older Records

 ## Streaming

-* Taylor Swift - Midnights
+* Depeche Mode - Memento Mori
-* Spoon - Lucifer on the Moon
+* Samia - Honey